-Yes, it can happens when the strokes are microblading close to each other, when healed it can blends together.
+Yes, it can happen when the strokes are microblading close to each other, when healed it can blend together.
 When the lines are too "perfect", it can look unnatural.
 The lines should not all be the same size/thickness and should have a far gap.

 9. Does it scab?